Constraints on neutrino non-standard interactions from COHERENT, PandaX-4T and XENONnT: Event rates and constraints

 \section{Event rates and constraints}

 In the CE$\nu$NS experiments, neutrinos from the source will interact with detector target nuclei, causing nucleus recoils.
 The resulting signal can be translated into the event rate.
-In the following, we will investigate constraints on neutrino NSIs from the measurements by the COHERENT and PandaX-4T experiments.
+In the following, we will investigate constraints on neutrino NSIs from the measurements by the COHERENT, PandaX-4T and XENONnT experiments.